pump-io/pump.io/API.md

 * Register a new OAuth client by posting to the client registration endpoint.
 * Use OAuth 1.0 to get an OAuth token for the user.
-* Post to the client's feed to create new activities.
+* Post to the user's activity outbox feed to create new activities.
 These can create new content, respond to existing content, or modify the social graph.
-* Read the client's inbox to see stuff that other people have sent to them.
+* Read from the user's activity inbox to see stuff that other people have sent to them.

 ## Activity Streams